anthonybeckett/mixstation/README.md

 - [ ] Mix tags for genre
 - [ ] User can create playlists to group their mixes
 - [ ] Player has custom playlist ability to add multiple mixes
+- [ ] Feature on backend which converts audio to MP3
+- [ ] Artwork on each mix to display on the mix

 ### Docker
 This will come later when the project is at a decent point